CLAWEST

 Next Steps

-1. Compare Usability of Both Iterations with an A/B Test
+1. Compare the Usability of Both Iterations with an A/B Test

 I'd perform this type of test to confirm how effective my redesigns are at helping the user navigate through each page, find specific products, and measure how likely they'd purchase any of the client's available items.